csuka/ansible_role_controller/README.md

 ### Mitogen

-This is not included.
-I've also experienced several weird use cases where Ansible became buggy using Mitogen.
+I've decided to not include mitogen, as I've experienced several weird use cases where Ansible became buggy using Mitogen.